samuelorji/scala/topics/foundations/introduction.md

-Welcome to _Learning to code in Scala_, an evolving online course which, in over the next months, aims to teach every detail of the Scala language, from the very fundamentals of programming, through the subtle finer details of the syntax and runtime, to advanced topics like metaprogramming and type theory.
+Welcome to _Learning to code in Scala_, an evolving online course which, over the next months, aims to teach every detail of the Scala language, from the very fundamentals of programming, through the subtle finer details of the syntax and runtime, to advanced topics like metaprogramming and type theory.